 Talga’s graphene-coated ships sail safer and last longer

-Talga's protective graphene coating installed on two active ocean-faring cargo vessels
+Talga's protective graphene coating improves the corrosion resistance of marine coatings, and currently protects two active ocean-faring cargo vessels.

 Graphene Flagship Associate Member Talga has developed a functionalised graphene additive, called Talcoat™, that improves the corrosion resistance of marine coatings.
 The Talphene-enhanced coating is being trialled on two commercial freight ships in active service.